akarimbux/openai-demo/README.md

 * This repo contains two python scripts:
     * `gradio_demo.py` runs a gradio app using a rotating set of pre-generated images.
 3 pre-built bundles are included for your exploration
     * `openai_gen_data.py` generates seed phrases for GPT-3 to build prompts for DALL-E which are then used to return 4 images for each prompt, the results are pickled into the archive/ folder.
-The app above randomly loads one of these images for each prompt
+The app above randomly loads one of these images for each prompt when one of the bundles is rendered in the demo

 * Step-by-step
     * Running the demo: